 (a) Selecting an incompetent team at the under-19 level ensures failure, and players who experience failure learn to be gentle.

 (b) Playing a sport is more significant than winning or losing.

 (c) The Under-19 World Cup holds a stepping-stone to first-class cricket and winning it should not be the end-goal.
 (Answer)

 (d) When players are below the age of 19, they do not feel accented about playing at a World Cup; though, as they age, their strength to perform well depends on the number of matches they have already played.

 C is the correct answer- The Under-19 World Cup holds a stepping-stone to first-class cricket, and winning it should not be the end-goal.

 This is clear from Dravid’s declaration that winning is not the right touchstone of achievement and that what values more is how many players are capable of moving to the next level, that is, playing first-class cricket.
 The information in the passage confirms none of the other options, and so, it cannot be the right answer.

-1.2 Which of the resulting is the most desirable outcome of Dravid’s selection strategy from his viewpoint?
+1.2 Which of the results is the most desirable outcome of Dravid’s selection strategy from his viewpoint?

 (a) The team is losing the World Cup, but five players from the team are performing first-class cricket.

 (b) The team is winning the World Cup, and one player getting chosen for the national team.